2014 SDSU Outstanding Freshman Award

 Fantastic athlete, who was also recruited to play baseball at San Diego State ...
-Is slated as one of the two starting Warriors in Rocky Long's 3-3-5 defense once again after a 2014 season ...
-Has led SDSU in tackles in two of the 12 games he has appeared in over his career (both last season).
+Is slated as a co-starter at one of the two Warrior spots on the depth chart with Kameron Kelly after spring drills ...
+Has led SDSU in tackles in two of the 18 games he has appeared in over his career (both in 2014).

 Received the Outstanding Freshman Award at the team banquet ...
 Played in his first 12 career games, starting the first 10 and again vs. San José State in the regular season finale ...
 Ranked in a tie for third on the team with 63 tackles and led the team with two fumble recoveries for 15 yards ...
 The 63 tackles were the most by an Aztec freshman since Andrew Preston had 72 in 2007 ...
 Also had three tackles for loss, a sack and three PBU's ...
 Made his first career start in his first career appearance in the opener vs. Northern Arizona ...
 Came up with six tackles, including four solo stops ...
 The six tackles were tied for second on the team ...
 Had a game-high 10 tackles (seven solo) at North Carolina ...
 The seven solo stops also were a game high ...
 Made a career-high 11 stops (six solo) at Oregon State ...
 The 11 stops tied J.J.
 Whittaker for the most of either team ...
 Made five tackles (four solo) with his first career sack and tackle for loss in the MW opener vs. UNLV ...
 Had another good game in his fifth straight start at Fresno State, recording four tackles (two solo), a 3-yard TFL and his first career fumble recovery, which he returned 10 yards ...
 Logged another start at New Mexico, where he had three solo stops, a TFL and his first career pass breakup ...
 Came up with three tackles (two solo) in a start against Hawai`i ...
 Made five tackles (three solo) in an eighth consecutive start at Nevada ...
 Recorded six stops (three solo) and added a PBU in a start at Warrior vs. Idaho ...
 Registered six tackles (three solo) in a 10th straight start at Boise State ...
 Came off the bench for the first time vs. Air Force with the defense moving to four linebackers and dropping to four defensive backs against the Falcons' unusual offense ...
 Did not make a tackle, but came up with his team-leading second fumble recovery of the season, which he returned five yards ...
 The recovery led to an Aztec field goal ...
 Had four stops with a PBU against San José State in his 11th start of the year ...
 Suited up, but did not play for the first time of the season vs. Navy in the Poinsettia Bowl.

 Gained valuable practice experience in his redshirt season, working behind five senior safeties, including 2014 NFL Draft picks Nat Berhe and Eric Pinkins.

 Local prospect from Mira Mesa High School ...
 Two-time first-team all-Eastern League selection and 2012 offensive MVP ...
 A two-year captain ...
 As a junior in 2011, had 109 tackles (82 solo) and four pass deflections as a defensive back, while scoring four times and passing for another four scores as a running back, wide receiver and quarterback ...
 A three-star recruit with a scout grade of 72 by ESPN ...
 A two-star recruit by both Rivals.com and Scout.com ...
 247Sports.com gave him an 85 and ranked him as the 78th-best safety in the country ...
 Hit .341 in 2012 for the Marauders with 22 runs, 16 RBIs and 10 stolen bases ...
 A two-time first-team all-league pick in baseball and team captain in 2012.